View in the short Inca Trail to Machu Picchu

 After breakfast, we will take a bus to Zipline base camp, where our instructor will provide us all our safety gear for the flight over an Urubamba valley.
 Before starting the adventure, they will explain the safety procedures with some examples.
 And you are ready to live the adrenaline.
 It takes 2:30 hours to complete the whole activity.

-Once we arrived to Aguas Calientes town our guide will take you to your hotel where you will spend the night, then you are free to explore the beautiful town by yourself until our dinner time, here is when your tour guide will explain you all the plan for the last day, the most important day where we are going to visit Machu Picchu, your guide will provide you all your tickets for it.
-Breakfast, Lunch, dinner, hotel (2 person per room)
+Once we arrive in Aguas Calientes town, our guide will take you to your hotel where you will spend the night, and then you are free to explore the beautiful town by yourself until our dinner time.
+Here is when your tour guide will explain to you all the plan for the last day, the most important day, when we are going to visit Machu Picchu.
+Your guide will provide you all your tickets for it.
+Breakfast, Lunch, dinner, hotel (2 people per room)

 Aguas Calientes – Machu Picchu – Ollantaytambo - Cusco